trught007/Hackerrank/README.md

-This Repo contains the solution of problems, solved in Hackerrank.
+This Repository contains the solution of problems, solved in Hackerrank.